StatProofBook/StatProofBook.github.io/P/poiss-mle.md

 \end{split}
 $$

-Plugging this value into the second deriative, we confirm:
+Plugging this value into the second derivative, we confirm:

 $$ \label{eq:Poiss-d2LLdl2}
 \begin{split}